markjhku/laser_calibration/docs/index.rst

         syst.simulation = True

 Second, one needs to indicate which mirror correspond to which axis, in the form of list.
-E.g. to set "mirror_1" to be the first axis and "mirror_2" to be the second axis, one runs
+E.g. to set `"mirror_1"` to be the first axis and `"mirror_2"` to be the second axis, one runs

     syst.simulation_mirror_set = ["mirror_1", "mirror_2"]

+All the examples in `\examples\` make use of simulation mode; one can see concrete example of how to use simulation in these examples.

 To get all the mirrors, run